balena-io/balena-cli/doc/cli.markdown

 To continuously stream output, and see new logs in real time, use the `--tail` option.

-If an IP address is passed to this command, logs are displayed from a local mode device with that address.
-Note that --tail is implied when this command is provided an IP address.
+If an IP or .local address is passed to this command, logs are displayed from a local mode device with that address.
+Note that --tail is implied when this command is provided a local mode device.

 Logs from a single service can be displayed with the --service flag.
 Just system logs can be shown with the --system flag.
 Note that these flags can be used together.